Some posts contain compensated links. Please read this disclaimer for more info.

 This UNESCO World Heritage Site comprises the mining sites of two countries.
 Almaden in Spain and of Idrija in Slovenia.

 Idrija became a vital mining site when mercury was discovered in the area in 1490.
-The current site includes the living quarters of miners, mercury stores, mining infrastructure, and a miners’ theater.
+The current site includes miners’ living quarters, mercury stores, mining infrastructure, and a miners’ theater.
 An active mine until quite recently, this used to be one of the world’s largest mercury mines.

 Do any of the Slovenia UNESCO sites sound up your alley?Share